-Man Flips Car In Buxton, Maine – Leaves Pregnant Passenger To Take Blame [Photo]
+Man Flips Car In Buxton, Maine – Leaves Pregnant Passenger To Take Blame

 — Kattey Ortiz (@KatteyOrtizTV) March 30, 2017

-As reported by WLBZ2, Jessica Brackett is the one who took the actual photo, a woman who is Ledoux’s daughter.
+As reported by WLBZ2, Jessica Brackett, Ledoux’s daughter, is the one who took the actual photo.
 Jessica explained that her husband was traveling to get his mom when the car in the above photo turned left in front of him, causing the accident.

 “My husband was on his way to pick up his mother to go to work at 7:10 a.m.
 When he got to Long Plains Rd and Limington Road intersection in Buxton, that car decided to take a left hand turn in front of him.
 He tried to swerve around him but you see it didn’t work.
 The passenger of the car was a woman.
 She told the cop she was the only person in the vehicle and was driving.”